 In addition to the information laid out above, there are a handful of important SAP security terms you should also know:

 Want to learn more about SAP security?
-Additional information can be found in the blogs and books listed below.
+Additional information can be found in the blog posts and books listed below.

 And to continue learning even more about SAP security, sign up for our weekly blog recap here: